Skip to content

 Replace search with full-text

 SearchProductsQuery today is a Contains() filter.
-To upgrade to PostgreSQL tsvector, add a BodyTsv computed column to the EF configuration, GIN-index it, and rewrite the handler to use EF.Functions.WebSearchToTsQuery.
-The Chat module already does this — copy the pattern from Modules.Chat/Data/Configurations/MessageConfiguration.cs.
+To upgrade to PostgreSQL full-text search, add a generated tsvector column plus a GIN index in a raw-SQL migration and query it with websearch_to_tsquery.
+The Chat module already does this — copy the pattern from the AddMessagesFullTextSearch migration in src/Host/FSH.Starter.Migrations.PostgreSQL/Chat/ and the FromSql query in Modules.Chat/Features/v1/Search/SearchMessagesQueryHandler.cs.

 Tests